 Sober living in Missouri is probably more available than you might have realized.
 This is especially so if you live in one of the bigger cities such as Kansas City, Springfield or Saint Louis.
 Let’s face it, addiction knows no boundaries.
 Teens and adults alike are addicted to drugs and alcohol all over the world and especially within the United States.
 It would make sense then that each state would have its own drug and alcohol rehab centers as well as sober living homes to help you transition back into life after treatment.
-Well then, “How can I find sober living in Missouri?” you might ask.
-Here are a few tips that will assist you in your search.
+Well then,

 Whether you are using your computer, iPad or your smartphone, you can do a search for sober living in Missouri.
 Be sure to make a list of the questions you want to ask before calling.
 There are a lot of things that you will want to know such as information about costs, what insurance companies do they accept (if any), what amenities are included and what are the living arrangements?
 What are the house rules?
 Are you allowed to have visitors?
 If so, what are the visiting hours?
 What can you bring from home?
 These are all important things that you do not want to leave to chance one you are already there.